adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 Once manual deploys are working, you can set up `CapRover` to deploy a new version of your code every time you push to a specific branch in your repository.

-There are a few ways to automatically deploy new code to your `CapRover` app after pushing the code to GitHub.
-The first way is to set up a webhook from GitHub that calls `CapRover` and `CapRover` builds the Docker image.
-Another option is to use a GitHub Action to build the Docker file and push the built image directly to `CapRover`.
+The first option is to set up a webhook from GitHub that calls `CapRover` and `CapRover` builds the Docker image.
+The second option is to use a GitHub Action to build the Docker file and push the image to your `CapRover` installation.

 ### `CapRover` builds the Docker image

-The benefit of having `CapRover` build your Docker image is the output of building the Docker image is in the *Deployment* tab for your application in the `CapRover` UI.
-The downside is if your server is resource-constrained then building the Docker image will take away CPU and memory from any other applications the server is running.
+The benefit of having `CapRover` build your Docker image is that it is less hassle to setup and the output of building the Docker image is in the `CapRover` UI.
+The downside is building the Docker image can use a lot of CPU and memory on your server.

 #### Generate the keys for deploys